cayenne91/common-stair-projects/README.md

 # common-stair-projects
-Building cost estimate spreadsheets for projects in Oxford Terrace common stair
+Building cost estimate spreadsheets for projects in common stair